ember-learn/guides-source/guides/release/testing/testing-components.md

 Here's an example test that asserts that the specified `externalAction` function is invoked when the component's internal `submitComment` action is triggered by making use of a test double (dummy function).
-The value from the external action is captured in a shared variable (if and when it is called), so that it can be explicitly asserted directly in the test function at the time where we expect the closure to have been called.
+The value from the external action is captured in a shared variable (if and when it is called), so that it can be explicitly asserted directly in the test function at the time where we expect the closure action to have been called.

 ```javascript {data-filename="tests/integration/components/comment-form-test.js"}
 import { module, test } from 'qunit';